CisFinder

 Threshold (=threshold score),

-Nmembers (=number of member motifs in motif cluster),
+Nmembers (=number of member motifs in a cluster),

 Info (=information content of motif PFM),